sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ### Product Tree Property

-Product Tree.
-Value type object with 1 or more properties.
+Product Tree has value type object with 1 or more properties.
 The properties are branches, full_product_names, product_groups, and relationships.

     "product_tree": {
       // ...